 Damania et al. [54], Dumrul & Kilicarslan [55], and Sangkhaphan & Shu [56] detected precipitation anomalies which are inputs in agricultural production, influenced by global climate change, so they are very sensitive to agricultural GDP in Turkey and Indonesia.
-On a spatial scale, macro-econometric effects encourage precipitation which has a broad impact on vital parts of the economy, especially agricultural products as the main way to fight poverty and multidimensional poleries.
+On a spatial scale, macro-econometric effects encourage precipitation which has a broad impact on vital parts of the economy, especially agricultural products as the main way to fight poverty and multidimensional polemics.
 As a result, precipitation activity in developed countries does not have a significant impact on the agricultural economy, but in add, precipitation is actually felt in developing countries which have difficulty cultivating agriculture.
-Surprisingly, from Thailand, the increase in precipitation has actually become a blessing for poor and dry provinces that rely on the provinces that the pro provinces, precipitation has a negative effect on the agricultural sector, because areas with upper middle incomes tend to concentration on the industrial and service sectors.
+Surprisingly, from Thailand, the increase in precipitation has actually become a blessing for poor and dry provinces that rely on the agricultural sector.
+In rich provinces, precipitation has a negative effect on the agricultural sector, because areas with upper middle incomes tend to focusconcentration on the industrial and service sectors.

 The agenda for managing fertile land in the perspective of sustainable agricultural development continues to be called for.
-In eradicating extreme poverty, various nations in the world have realized that converting arable land in protected areas to intensifying agricultural inputs is positively related to welfare, alleviating poverty, increasing 18 icultural land use, and increasing crop yields [57].
-The consequences of externally converting agriculturate and have the potential to reduce agricultural productivity.
+In eradicating extreme poverty, various nations in the world have realized that converting arable land in protected areas to intensifying agricultural inputs is positively correlated to welfare, alleviating poverty, increasing agricultural land use, and increasing crop yields [57].
+The consequences of externally converting agricultural land have the potential to reduce agricultural productivity.
 In line with the study of Harini et al. [58] who concluded that conversion of agricultural land stimulated a decrease in soil fertility, so that there was a negative determination of agricultural GDP.
-Lanz et al. [59] emphasize that erratic productivity as a risk from agricultural land conversion and global economic growth strains are key exacerbations of per pita income and population growth in low-income nations.
+Lanz et al. [59] emphasize that erratic productivity as a risk from agricultural land conversion and global economic growth strains are key exacerbations of per capita income and population growth in low-income nations.
 Over the past few decades, the transition to agricultural land, which has become increasingly scarce, has also drastically changed economic mechanisms, including the depletion of food production [60].

 In the literature of agricultural productivity, declines in crop, food, and livestock production signal a bad and complex level of agricultural emergency.
 The amount of food production sourced from agricultural land has a dominant effect on Indonesia's GDP [61].
+Infrastructure projects in the Formatted: Indent: Left: 0.25", No bullets or numbering

-Infrastructure projects in the Indian economy, such as the development of agricultural inputs, have a significant relationship to agricultural GDP [62].
+Comment [i-[7]: Part of the inference is supported by strong arguments, and there is suspicion of one-sided interpretation.
+Indian economy, such as the development of agricultural inputs, have a significant relationship to agricultural GDP [62].
 Changes in multi-regional environmental elements tend to fluctuate the added value of food production, which is not evenly distributed and creates inequality in the agricultural sector [63].
 Industrialization of major crop production has positively affected GDP growth in Zimbabwe [64].
 The convergence of economies in developing markets is growing much faster than developed countries of world food supplydemand frequency.
-The implications are calculated by shifting away from food patterns determined by agricultural resources [65] Yao et al. [66] believes that investment in agriculture has a direct post of effect on food production in nations that are members of the Belt and Road Initiative (BRI).
+The implications are calculated by shifting away from food patterns determined by agricultural resources [65].
+Yao et al. [66] believes that investment in agriculture has a direct positive effect on food production in nations that are members of the Belt and Road Initiative (BRI).
 The trend of agricultural intensification continues to surge as greater expansion of crop production in major nations drives food demand [67].
 Globally, the livestock sector is very dynamic.
 Many livestock production systems driven by growing urbanization, human population, and incomes have responded to the rapid increases in livestock production in developing nations, but have contrasted with the stagnant developed nations.
 Improvements in livestockbased livelihoods have commercial implications in terms of socio-economic disparities [68-69].